 Examples of image content include wedding, family and baby photographs, fashion, food, architecture and landscapes.

 A large proportion of professional photographers are self-employed.
-The remainder work for a variety of employers, including creative businesses, publishers and photographic agencies, or in the education or public sector.
+The remainder work for a variety of employers, including creative businesses, publishers and photographic agencies, or in the education and public sectors.

 Types of photographer

 Most professional photographers specialise in one area, such as:

 - social photography - also known as general practice, which includes weddings, commercial and portraiture photography.

 Exact tasks vary according to the specialism you choose, but common activities for most photographers include:

 - working with clients to discuss the images they require and how they want to use them